 Experience the Franciscan Monastery of the Holy Land's beautiful architecture and full-size replicas of the Holy Land's shrines, including the Tomb of Christ, Ascension, and more.
 The outdoor Rosary Portico with its formal rose garden is beautiful, and there are more gardens to explore — including a vegetable garden where 8,000 pounds of food is grown every year to donate to parish food pantries and non-profits.
 There are also underground catacombs, inspired by original burial sites for early Christians in Ancient Rome and replicated here in DC.

 You can visit the main church and gardens on your own, but guided tours are also available for a more complete experience.
 The guided tours include an introductory video, behind-the-scenes info, and access to places not visible without a guide.
 Hour-long guided monastery and catacomb tours begin on the hour, Monday through Saturday, at 10 a.m., 11 a.m., and 1 p.m., 2 p.m., and 3 p.m.
 The first part of the tour covers the Upper Church, while the second part covers the Lower Church, where the catacombs are located.

 Walk-ins are welcome, but groups of six or more must make reservations.
 Note that the Lower Church is only accessible by stairs.

-During the warm months from April to September, there are guided garden tours at 11 a.m. to noon.
+During the summer, there are guided garden tours at 11 a.m. to noon. every Saturday.
 The gardens are open daily from 9 a.m. to 4:45 p.m.

 The monastery also offers retreat experiences at the hermitage, a peaceful, one-room urban retreat for one person located on the monastery's 42-acre grounds.
 The sleek hermitage is designed by architecture and design students from nearby Catholic University.
 Bed linens, towels, and cooking utensils are included.
 Guests are responsible for their own meals.
 For information and reservations, email email@example.com.